alliage-framework/core/packages/service-loader/README.md

 ## Usage

-The goal of this module is to allow us to import and register services without having to create an alliage module.
+This module enables you to import and register services automatically without creating dedicated Alliage modules, streamlining your development process.

 ### Configuration

-Once installed, a new file located in `config/services.yaml` should be available that should look like this.
+Upon installation, a `config/services.yaml` file will be created with default settings:

 ```yaml
 basePath: 'src'